How to Help Someone who is Suicidal and Save a Life

 - Failure to take care of self or follow medical orders

-- Rush to complete or revise a will
+- Social withdrawal, elaborate good-byes, rush to complete or revise a will

 Source: University of Florida

 Understanding Suicidal Thinking (PDF) – Learn about preventing suicide attempts and offering help and support.
 (Depression and Bipolar Support Alliance)